All Episodes

 He wasn't upset at that time.

-I'm like, why can't you believe we can't have a debate?
+He was just, my husband was just kind of looking at him like, why can't you believe we can't have a debate?

 Oh my goodness.

-We but they had no ham when we left.
+They had no ham when we left.

-But my husband and I were so we just absolutely couldn't believe that you can't even have that discussion.
+But my husband and I were so, we just absolutely couldn't believe that you can't even have that discussion.

 You could actually talk about abortion during a meal and be better received than talk about climate change to some of these people.

-But I will say that they said something a few weeks ago that my husband and I found um kind of strange.
+But I will say that they said something a few weeks ago that my husband and I found kind of strange.

 We get our news from Al Jazeera.